rQxwX3/floatrunner.nvim/README.md

 })
 ```
 ### Maps
-Here's the full list of the available actions for mapping:
+These are all actions available for mapping:
 - ```floaterm_on``` shows the floating terminal
 - ```floaterm_off``` hides the floating terminal (works in ```terminal``` mode)
 - ```floatrun``` runs the current file